Therapy Across the Lifespan

-Meeting with two or more members of a family, nuclear, extended and chosen.
+Family therapy is meeting with two or more members of a family: nuclear, extended and chosen.
 Each session might have different parts of the family participating, and sometimes individual or couples sessions are a part of family therapy.
+Family therapy helps families:

 the fine print

-Insurance: We are a sliding scale based practice and therefor are not in network with any insurance providers.
+Insurance: We are a private pay practice and are not considered in network with any insurance providers.
 We can offer you a monthly statement that you may provide your insurance company for possible out of network reimbursement.
 You will need to contact your insurer to discuss your policy prior to scheduling an appointment to ensure benefits.